Voice-Privacy-Challenge/Voice-Privacy-Challenge-2022/README.md

 The pretrained model will be provided as part of this baseline.
 It is trained on LibriTTS-train-clean-100.

-## Authors
+## Organizers (in alphabetical order)

+Jean-François Bonastre - University of Avignon - LIA, France Nicholas Evans - EURECOM, France
+Fuming Fang - NII, Japan
+Andreas Nautsch - EURECOM, France
+Paul-Gauthier Noé - University of Avignon - LIA, France Jose Patino - EURECOM, France
+Md Sahidullah - Inria, France
-Brij Mohan Lal Srivastava (INRIA France), Natalia Tomashenko (LIA, France), Xin Wang (NII Japan), ...
+Brij Mohan Lal Srivastava - Inria, France

-- INRIA, France
-- LIA, University of Avignon, France
+Natalia Tomashenko - University of Avignon - LIA, France Massimiliano Todisco - EURECOM, France
+Emmanuel Vincent - Inria, France
+Xin Wang - NII, Japan
-- NII, Japan
+Junichi Yamagishi - NII, Japan and University of Edinburgh, UK
-- EURECOM, France

 Contact : voice.privacy.challenge@gmail.com

-## Acknowledgement
+## Acknowledgements

 This work was supported in part by the French National Research Agency under projects HARPOCRATES (ANR-19-DATA-0008) and DEEP-PRIVACY (ANR-18-
 CE23-0018), by the European Union’s Horizon 2020 Research and Innovation Program under Grant Agreement No. 825081 COMPRISE (https://www.compriseh2020.eu/), and jointly by the French National Research Agency and the Japan Science and Technology Agency under project VoicePersonae.